anupmaharzn/python-programming/advance-modules/readme.md

 # additional regex

-| pip is or operator
+- | pip is or operator
-. period is wild card
+- . period is wild card
-[...] accep any one of the character within the square bracket eg [aeiou] [.-.] accept any one of the character in the range [0-9] [a-zA-z] [^...] not one of the character
+ - [...] accept any one of the character within the square bracket eg [aeiou]
+ - [.-.] accept any one of the character in the range [0-9] [a-zA-z]
+ - [^...] not one of the character

--position anchors
+- position anchors
-^ carrot is start with
+ -- ^ carrot is start with
-$ dollor is end with
+ -- $ dollor is end with